VanderpoelLiam/liamvanderpoel.com/content/archive/uv.md

 git push -u origin main
 ```

-It is normal that the GitHub Actions fail on this first push, that is because we need to create our lockfile.
+It is normal that the GitHub Actions fail on this first push, that is because we need to create our lockfile with:

 ```shell
 make install